Blog

 • Physician orders for home nursing, therapy services, and follow-up appointments

-• Insurance authorization — for PDN hours, skilled nursing visits, and any authorized therapies
+• Insurance authorization for PDN hours, skilled nursing visits, and authorized therapies

 A Joint Commission Accredited home care agency has documented clinical protocols that hospital discharge planners trust.
-When discharge teams at Huguley Medical Center and Texas Health Harris Methodist Hospital Southwest refer families to home care, they select agencies that demonstrate clinical rigor and accountability — both of which are reflected in Joint Commission Accreditation, reflecting our commitment to the highest standards in home health care.
+When discharge teams at Huguley Medical Center and Texas Health Harris Methodist Hospital Southwest refer families to home care, they select agencies that demonstrate clinical rigor and accountability.
+Joint Commission Accreditation reflects our commitment to the highest standards in home health care and is renewed through ongoing independent clinical review.

 How Pediatric Home Care Is Authorized Through Insurance

-Insurance authorization for pediatric home care — particularly PDN — is a multi-step process that families should understand before discharge:
+Insurance authorization for pediatric home care — particularly PDN — is a multi-step process.
+Understanding it before discharge helps families avoid delays and gaps in care.

 1. Physician documentation of medical necessity — The ordering physician documents the child's diagnosis, functional limitations, and why home nursing is clinically required.